-THE POWER OF 4KAs you already know, 4K has four times the image information over full HD.
+As you already know, 4K has four times the image information over full HD.
 Most know of its technical specifications through DCI (Digital Cinema Initiatives) projection standards, which is 4096×2160 (doubling the DCI 2K standard of 2048×1080).
 There’s also Ultra HD, aka Quad HD or UHD, which is for 4K television standards.
 Its resolution is 3840×2160, which doubles the 16×9 full HD standard of 1920×1080.

 There are many advantages in shooting 4K, but at the present time, the most common one is archival.
 Since we all know that higher resolutions are inevitable (4K now, 8K tomorrow), typical delivery specifications for visual effects and theatrical exhibition are still currently at 2K, and deliverables for television and the web are 1080 or even 720.
 But once the transition to 4K becomes the industry standard for exhibition, your 1080 footage will need to be upscaled to 4K.
 When you upscale footage, you have to use your current pixel resolution to guess or interpolate values based on the average of the pixels in your image.
 Your new upscaled 4K images will more likely display instances of blur, jagged images, halos, etc.